ibm-cloud-architecture/eda-tech-academy/docs/getting-started/index.md

 2. Red Hat Openshift Container Platform
 3. IBM Event Streams version 11.x
 4. Apache Kafka 3.2
-5. Java version 11
+5. Java version 17

 ## Lab Environment Pre-Requisites

 * The Cloud Pak for Integration has been deployed and the access credentials are available.
-* Java version 11 installed on local environment.
+* Java version 17 installed on local environment.
 Use the [adoptium site to download Java](https://adoptium.net/)
-* Apache Maven Installed on local environment.
+* Apache Maven Installed on local environment (Optional).

 ## Getting started with IBM Event Streams